jedevc/fyp-report/report.md

 }
 ```

-In the lexing stage, we break up the raw text input into a series of tokens, or
+During lexical analysis, we break up the raw text input into a series of
-terminals, of which there are 38 distinct types.
-The problem of producing a
+tokens, or terminals, of which there are 38 distinct types.
+The problem of
-series of tokens is trivially broken down into producing a single token at a
+producing a series of tokens is reduced to producing a single token from a
-position in the raw stream and moving the position for the next token to be
+pointer into the text stream and then adjusting the position for the next
-read.
-Our algorithm then just becomes an iterative algorithm, repeating until
+token.
+Our algorithm then becomes an iterative algorithm, repeating until we
-we reach the end of the stream.
+reach the end of the stream.

-At this stage, we specifically only handle any language features that are
-*regular*, those that can be matched by a regular expression, or what we use, a
-Deterministic Finite Automaton.
-Among the more complex structures that we
-handle are: skipping past comments, parsing strings, defining templates, and
-defining a wide variety of unary and binary operators, many of which have
-similar prefixes.
-For each individual atomic language feature, we produce a
+For each individual language feature, we produce a token object, containing a
-token object, containing a type, a possible lexeme (which represents the data
+type, a possible lexeme (representing the data read), and the position and
-read), and a position and length of the token (which are pretty-printing error
+length of the token.
-messages later if necessary).

-In our example:
+From our example:

 ```
 <Reserved "chunk">, <Name "x">, <Colon>, <Name "int">, <Assign>, <Integer ["0", 10]>, <Newline>